|Empty Weight:||7,635 lbs.|

 You can take a virtual tour of the P-51D's cockpit here.

-Contact Nick Hurley, Museum Curator, by email if you have any information or comments on the North American P-51D Racer.
+Contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the North American P-51D Racer.